top of page

 In our understanding of these prophecies, Jesus told us to carefully consider the prophecies of Daniel for they will give us insight into the events that will precede the end of this Age (Matt.24:3,15).

 The prophecy of Daniel 9:23-27 has two distinct parts.
 The first part (Dan.9:25-26a) relates to the First Coming of ‘the Anointed One’ (Dan.9:26).
-This part of the prophecy begins with the ‘the issuance of the command to restore and rebuild Jerusalem’ (Dan.9:9:25).
+This part of the prophecy begins with ‘the issuance of the command to restore and rebuild Jerusalem’ (Dan.9:9:25).
 Daniel lived and wrote in the 5th Century B.C. as one of the Babylonian exiles who had been forcibly removed from Israel and Judah to Babylon.
 Later, under the Assyrian kings, the exiles were released to go back to Jerusalem.

-The following comments are extracted from www.prophetbillturner.com Study #23 'The Book of Revelation' p.66-67 (Section 11.3), along with a Summary on p.99 Appendix 3.
-This Summary is included as Appendix 1 of this study.
-The editor refers readers to this Study for a information.
-In Bill Turner’s study we read that the Assyrian King Artaxerxes Longimanus in his 20th year, B.C.
+In this source study we read that the Assyrian King Artaxerxes Longimanus in his 20th year, B.C.
 454, commanded Nehemiah to rebuild Jerusalem and its walls (Neh.2:1-8).

 S. P. Tregelles and Ussher say that Jesus died in A.D.
 29. However, the following Jewish calendars give considerable force to the viewpoint that the Lord Jesus was crucified in early A.D.
 30. This would have been on the completion and full term of the 483rd year following on the from the ‘the issuance of the command to restore and rebuild Jerusalem’ (Dan.9:25).
 So, here we can see that there was a quite remarkable literal fulfilment of the first part of the prophecy of Daniel 9:20-27.